Where to Buy CBD: Online or in Stores?

 10. PlusCBD

-PlusCBD hemp plants are grown in Europe with EU-certified hemp seeds, and CBD products are manufactured in San Diego, CA. CBD is extracted through the CO2 extraction process, and the in-house lab uses a liquid chromatography (HPLC) system to validate the number of cannabinoids in the products.
-All testing is done using International Organization for Standardization standards.
+PlusCBD hemp plants are grown in Europe with EU-certified hemp seeds, and CBD products are manufactured in San Diego, CA. CBD is extracted using the CO2 extraction process, and the in-house lab uses a liquid chromatography (HPLC) system to quantify cannabinoids in the products.
+All testing is conducted in accordance with International Organization for Standardization standards.
 All products are gluten-free.
 Manufacturing facilities are cGMP certified, and all products are third-party tested by an independent lab.

 Questions to Ask Before Purchasing a CBD Product

-There are some basic questions you need to get answers to before purchasing any CBD product.
+There are some basic questions you need to answer before purchasing any CBD product.

 1. Are third-party lab test results available?

-Is there access to a Certificate of Analysis (COA) that shows what an independent third-party lab test found?
+Is there access to a Certificate of Analysis (COA) showing the results of an independent third-party lab test?
 Legitimate CBD retailers have a QR code on their label or a website you can visit to find the report.

 2. What is the potency of the CBD product?